-College teams up with WMCA and Create Central to launch innovative TV bootcamp
+College, WMCA & Create Central launch TV bootcamp

 The region’s independent TV sector is calling on creative talent from across the West Midlands to join an innovative new skills bootcamp.